tiffanyjachja/sample-app/README.md

 If you would like to use a conda environment.
 Setup the conda environment by using the **environment.yml** file.

 To do so:
-1. Simply unzip the file and within the cs6475 directory use the command:
+1. Install the virtual environment with the CLI command:
 `conda env create -f environment.yml`
-2. Activate the new environment:
+2. Use the new environment:
 `conda activate sample-app`
 3. Verify that the new environment was installed correctly:
 `conda env list`